yujuan-zhang/feature-representation-for-LLMs/README.md

 - Python version: 3.9.7
 - protloc-mex-x version: 0.0.17
-- protloc-mex1 version: 0.0.16
+- protloc-mex1 version: 0.0.21

 Here are the [details](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Work%20Environment%20Setup/Setting%20Up%20the%20Work%20Environment.md).

 ## Non-homologous division process

-We performed a non-homologous operation, you can follow this [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/Instructions%20for%20creating%20a%20dataset%20based%20on%20non-homologous%20division.md).
+We performed a non-homologous operation, which lead to create non-homologous independent datasets, you can follow this [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/blob/main/Model/Instructions%20for%20creating%20a%20dataset%20based%20on%20non-homologous%20division.md).

 ## Model